Grand Rapids Divorce Lawyers

 While these two tips can help lower the stress and cost of your divorce and custody, there will always be certain tasks that must be performed by your divorce attorney.
 It is crucial to your divorce to consult with your attorney about what you can and cannot do to help lower the stress of your divorce proceedings and save yourself money.

 Flat Fee Divorce Options at Kraayeveld Family Law

 At Kraayeveld, we are leading the way in offering flat-fee divorce services to spouses in Grand Rapids to handle parenting time/custody, marital assets, property distribution/property settlement, and more.
-Whether you are interested in pursuing an uncontested divorce or you are expecting contentious divorce litigation, we can offer a flat-fee service structure that helps you manage the costs of your divorce starting with a free consultation.
+Whether you are interested in pursuing an uncontested divorce or you are expecting contentious divorce litigation, we can offer a flat-fee service structure that helps you manage the costs of your divorce starting with an introductory consultation.

 Speak with One of Our Experienced Grand Rapids Divorce Lawyers Today

 Are you considering filing for divorce or need other legal services with our divorce lawyer in Grand Rapids?
-If so, we encourage you to contact us for a free consultation regarding legal separations.
+If so, we encourage you to contact us to explore your options regarding legal separations.
 To schedule an appointment with our best divorce lawyers at our family law offices in Grand Rapids, please call (616) 285-0808 or send us a message online today to obtain legal assistance and make the divorce proceedings go smoothly.
 Our attorneys are here to help you during this difficult time.